Lawrence Dennis: Early life

-In 1941, Life called Dennis "America's No. 1 intellectual Fascist."
+Views on fascism

 His two later books detailed his sense of the system that was emerging to replace capitalism, which he believed to be fascism.
 The Coming American Fascism in 1936, detailing the system's substructure, and The Dynamics of War and Revolution in 1940, on the superstructure.
 Dennis argued that he was merely examining fascism and predicting its coming to the U.S., not actually advocating it.
 His readers and associates assumed he was indeed an advocate.
 He never tried to create or join a fascist party.

+He viewed Hitler as unimpressive and reliant on political showmanship, preferring more intellectual Nazis such as Joseph Goebbels, Alfred Rosenberg, Rudolf Hess, and Hermann Göring.
+He criticized Nazis' overt anti-Semitism, though seemingly more as a matter of strategy and optics than of genuine anti-bigotry beliefs.

+In 1941, Life called Dennis "America's No. 1 intellectual Fascist."
+In her 2023 book, Prequel, Rachel Maddow wrote of Dennis's visit to Nuremberg for the 4th annual Nazi party congress on September 8, 1936, "Dennis's biographer, Gerald Horne, would later write 'America's most outspoken fascist symbolically melted into the Nazi mass.'"

+He was an isolationist, and therefore expressed staunch opposition to American involvement in a war against Nazi Germany.

 Dennis was an editor at The Awakener for some time.
 Later, he founded his own publication, the Weekly Foreign Letter, and he wrote for Today's Challenge, published by the pro-German American Fellowship Forum of George Sylvester Viereck and Friedrich Ernst Ferdinand Auhagen (b.
 1899).
-He tried to join the US Army during World War II, but the Army rejected him after the media ran stories about him.
+He tried to join the U.S. Army during World War II, but the Army rejected him after the media ran stories about him.

+He often described himself as rational and unemotional.
+Anne Morrow Lindbergh strongly disagreed, describing him as "sensitive" and having "been badly hurt."